ebobrow/pos/README.md

 ## Vision

+TODO: I think it should be dynamically typed for my own sanity.
+JS-style objects which are HashMaps and repurpose `noun` for var-decls?

 Object/typedef is a `noun`, instances of the object are `properNoun`s.
 This means capitalization conventions are switched?
 Instead of dot notation to access field use `'s ` notation.
 Much better